pwichmann/deep-learning-with-vector-graphics-book/quiver_book/01_about/this_book.md

   * *We could design an encoding logic for the SVG definition.* This means, the composition of the SVG and the parameters of all SVG elements get encoded in such a way that they can be represented as a tensor of numeric values.
 This requires a complex logic.
 And are we sure that a model trained on this data will learn something about the resulting visuals?

-  * *We could feed in both the SVG and the PNG.* Then we could make sure that the model has all the information.
+  * *We could feed in both the SVG and the PNG.* Then (using a dual-modality) we could make sure that the model has all the information.
 But how does the model know how to adjust the SVG to better match the desired visual?

   * *We could include a differentiable rasterizer.* If there was such a thing (there is), then there may be a way to determine how an SVG needs to be adjusted to better match the desired visual.